johnnolan/encounter-stats/README.md

 ## Supported Systems

 * `dnd5e`
-* `pf2e` (**ALPHA** - please do not submit bug tickets yet, once in BETA I would love your feedback!
-See the issues on github tagged [PF2e](https://github.com/johnnolan/encounter-stats/labels/pf2e) for upcoming work)
+* `pf2e` (**ALPHA** - See the issues on github tagged [PF2e](https://github.com/johnnolan/encounter-stats/labels/pf2e) for upcoming work)

+## Supported Modules

+Key points when using in conjunction with this module

+- MIDI-QOL
-**NOTE FOR MIDI-QOL USERS: You must use targeting in order for this module to record your stats correctly**
+    - You must use targeting in order for this module to record your stats correctly
+- Ready Set Roll for D&D5e
+    - Does not track targeted enemies so saves and damage across multiple targets is not currently supported
+    - Attack rolls do not count towards dice sprees

 ## Current features are

-* Works with standard roles and `midi-qol`
 * [Track your own custom campaign events via Macros](#track-your-own-custom-campaign-events)
 * Enemies must be targetted in order for kills to be registered
     * Multiple targets will show roll damage and roll damage x targets